• Menu

 I first discovered the novel long after I began reading Burgess’s back-catalogue.
 From a distance, it seemed a minor work, and I was drawn by the blockbusters such as Earthly Powers, Nothing Like the Sun, and A Clockwork Orange.
 I was, of course, completely misguided.
 When I first read the novel I discovered a heady brew of ghosts, myth, comedic dialogue, and sex, all told through the lens of Burgess’s own experiences.
 It was a revelation to discover that this novel, short though it is, is one of Burgess’s most accomplished pieces of writing.

 Editing the Irwell Edition of Beard’s Roman Women allowed me to explore the novel’s pleasures in more detail, though the task was complicated by several obstacles.
 As this was to be a restored edition, it was unthinkable to publish it without David Robinson’s accompanying photographs.
 The circumstances surrounding the publishing of the first edition of the novel did not serve David or his work well, many of his photos being published in black and white and, eventually, being omitted from all subsequent editions.
-I was initially worried that David would not want to relive these memories and that he would want nothing to do with a new edition, but this was far from the case.
-From my first contact with him, David was nothing but enthusiastic and collaborative, even supplying more than the original 13 photographs: there is the inclusion of four images that were dropped from the original edition for reasons of economy.
+I was initially worried that Robinson would not want to relive these memories and that he would want nothing to do with a new edition, but this was far from the case.
+From my first contact with him, Robinson was enthusiastic and collaborative, even supplying a number of previously unseen photographs.
+Thanks to his generosity, the new edition includes four images that were dropped from the original edition for reasons of economy.

-With the photos in place, I could get on with editing the text, which was restored using the first edition, a full typescript, and several typescript fragments from archives in Manchester and Texas.
-This was a relatively straight-forward process as it was clear from these archival manuscripts that Burgess wrote the book very quickly and edited it very lightly.
-The annotating of the text was more complex, as the novel’s frame of reference is so wide.
-There are references to music from several different eras and countries; literature from the Romantic period to the late twentieth century; various rare and obsolete brands such as High and Dry gin and Brandy Stock; Italian shopping locations and Roman restaurants; classical mythology; Burgess’s own biography; and different schools of religious and philosophical thought.
+With the photographs in place, I could get on with editing the text, which was restored using the first edition, a complete typescript, and several typescript fragments from the Burgess archives in Manchester and Texas.
+This was a relatively straight-forward process, as it was clear from the surviving manuscripts that Burgess wrote the book quickly and edited it very lightly.
+Annotating the text was a more complex process, because the novel’s frame of reference is so wide.
+There are references to music from several different eras and countries; literature from the Romantic period to the late twentieth century; various rare and obsolete brand-names such as High and Dry gin and Brandy Stock; Italian shops and Roman restaurants; classical mythology; elements of Burgess’s own biography; and different schools of religious and philosophical thought.

-Assembling the appendices led to an interesting discovery: the script for Burgess’s television film By the Waters of Leman: Byron and Shelley at Geneva, which had remained hidden in the BBC Written Archive since it was written in 1964.
-This script forms part of the narrative of the novel, as Ronald Beard is approached by a Hollywood producer because of a similar piece of writing.
+Assembling the appendices led me to an interesting new discovery: the script for Burgess’s television film, By the Waters of Leman: Byron and Shelley at Geneva, which had remained hidden in the BBC Written Archive since it was written in 1964.
+This script forms part of the narrative of the novel, as Ronald Beard is approached (rather implausibly) by a Hollywood producer because he is responsible for a similar piece of writing for television.
 The unpublished script is included in the new edition of Beard’s Roman Women.

-Editing Beard’s Roman Women for the Irwell Edition will mean that the novel is restored to its original form.
-It is thrilling to be so instrumental in bringing one of Burgess’s best novels back into print, and introducing it to readers who, like me, were not aware of its diverse pleasures.
+Editing Beard’s Roman Women for the Irwell Edition has presented an opportunity to restore the novel, which has been unavailable since the 1970s, to its original form.
+It is thrilling to be instrumental in bringing one of Burgess’s best novels back into print, and to introduce it to readers who, like me, were not previously aware of its diverse pleasures.

 To find out more about The Irwell Edition of the Works of Anthony Burgess, and to order your own copy of Beard’s Roman Women, visit the Manchester University Press website here.